-The diffusion of WordPress around the world has made it de riguere to provide one click installations for users.
+The diffusion of WordPress around the world has made it de riguere to provide one-click installations for users.
 You can see from the prevalence of promotional messages used by web hosts how much they realise WordPress is here to stay!

 When I built my first WordPress website in 2008, I spend many nights after work tearing my hair out.
 It took about three weeks to finish and then a couple of months to get everything to do and look the way I wanted it to.

 The longer I’ve been using WordPress, the easier it gets.
-If you’re not on it yet, it’s never to late to try something new and discover you love it.
+If you’re not on it yet, it’s never too late to try something new and discover you love it.
 And if you any help, let me know.